 Monitor Audio showed its least expensive line of loudspeakers, the new Monitor series.
 The contemporary-looking design includes bass-midrange drivers with orange translucent MMP II (Metal Matrix Polymer) cones and black C-CAM (Ceramic-Coated Aluminum Magnesium) dome tweeters.
 The smallest and least expensive main speaker, the Monitor 50 bookshelf, is priced at €250/pr. and features a square cabinet, a 25mm tweeter, a 5.5" bass-midrange driver, and a single set of binding posts.
 The slightly larger 100 bookshelf is priced at €320/pr. and has a 6.5" bass-midrange driver, a 25mm tweeter, and two sets of binding posts for biamping or biwiring.
 The 300 floorstander has three 6.5" drivers, two for the bass and one for the midrange frequencies, and a 25mm tweeter.
 It’s priced at €750/pr.
 The C150 center-channel has two 5.5" bass-midrange drivers in a horizontal MTM configuration with the 25mm tweeter and is priced at €180.
 The line also consists of the 200 floorstander and MRW-10 powered subwoofer, which are not in the photo.

 Dynaudio is calling its new Confidence speaker line, which officially launched at High End 2018, the “most advanced passive speaker range in Dynaudio history.”
 The new lineup is headed up by the Confidence 60 (€40,000/pr.), a towering three-way floorstander that supersedes Dynaudio’s €65,000/pr.
 Evidence Platinum as the company’s flagship speaker.
 The 60 is accompanied by the Confidence 50 (€26,000/pr.) and Confidence 30 (€19,000/pr.) large- and medium-size floorstanders, respectively.
-There’s also a three-way standmounted model, the Confidence 20 (€12,000/pr.).
+There’s also a two-way standmounted model, the Confidence 20 (€12,000/pr.).
 All speakers feature downward-firing ports and the company’s Esotar3 tweeters, which . . .

 . . . work in tandem with Dynaudio’s DDC (Dynaudio Directivity Control) lens system.
 The DDC lens steers sound by increasing horizontal dispersion and by restricting vertical dispersion to decrease ceiling reflections.
 Analysis in the company’s new measuring facility has served to improve DDC, with the benefits showing up in the new Confidence speaker line.